Blakexx/QuadrantTreeEncoding/README.md

 When run, you are presented with three options in the console.

-1: Custom Tester
-2: Disk Size Tester
+1: Disk Size Tester
-3: Read/Write Tester
+2: Read/Write Tester

-Custom Tester allows you to input information about your desired matrix, and then perform operations on it.

 Disk Size Tester will run analytics on the bit size of the encoded matrix, and save its results in diskData.txt.